colekev/colekev.github.io/_posts/2016-8-22-quarterback-values-2016.md

 This graph can be a little difficult to assess, but there are clearly certain teams where the relationship between quarterback and receivers ADPs vary from the norm.

-There are a few adjustments that make this formula work:

-1) The receiver value calculation is the inverse of ADP: the last pick in a 20-round, 12-team draft (240) minus ADP.
-You then add up all the values for wide receivers and tight ends to come up with the combined score.

-2) The weighting of tight end ADP on the total receiver value calculation is cut down to one third of that of wide receivers.
-This gives a negative affect on opportunity for teams with an elite tight end, but recognizes that tight end and wide receiver production are not completely fungible.

-3) The receiving stats accumulated by running backs in an offense are accounted for by discounting the receiver value calculation by the percentage of receiving fantasy points to running backs.

-4) Quarterback rushing production is also accounted for by discounting the receiver value calculation by the percentage of quarterback fantasy points from rushing, not throwing.

 An easier way to digest the information is a bar chart showing the exact distance from the regression line for every team.

 ![qb_value_adp_2016]({{ site.url }}/images/qb_value_22_08_2016.png)